ChromaPDX/signet/README.md

 Why?

 Typically, verifiable statements are simply relationships between signatures and data.
 Each verifiable statement requires 3 known codecs: Data Serialization, Checksum, and Signature.
-Currently, there is no portable format that allows the identification and arrangement of these 3 codecs such that their relationship may be identified; therefore, this process inevitably becomes part of a system's implementation code, which is not compatible with other systems, except when made expicitly compatible by convention.
+Currently, there is no portable format that allows the identification and arrangement of these 3 codecs such that their relationship may be identified; therefore, this process inevitably becomes part of a system's implementation code, which is not compatible with other systems, except when made explicitly compatible by convention.

 # The protocol